LiamJCates/Programming-Notes/C++/Syntax/Functions_.md

 any function definition (including the definition of main).Value-Returning Functions | 361 6
 The function prototype is not a definition.
 It gives the program the name of the function, the number and data types of the parameters, and the data type of the returned
-value: just enough information to let C11 use the function.
+value: just enough information to let C++ use the function.
 It is also a promise that the full definition will appear later in the program.
 If you neglect to write the definition of the function, the program may compile, but it will not execute.
 Function Prototype: The function heading, terminated by a semicolon, ;, without the body of the function.